Is the 4-Cylinder Toyota Tacoma Even Worth Buying?

 The Toyota Tacoma with the inline-four can tow up to 3,500 pounds.
 This is actually pretty decent, all things considered.
 There are a number of trailers and campers that fit within this capacity.

 That said, the V6 with a towing package nearly doubles that number to 6,800 pounds.
 If you know you’ll use your Tacoma for towing on a regular basis, the V6 might be a better option for this reason alone.

 Is the four-cylinder option worth buying?

 On the other hand, a V6 engine on any trim level has a starting price of $28,410.
 So buyers will pay a little more for the more powerful option.
 For many buyers, the four-cylinder engine is certainly worth buying.
-It’s a great way to get into a simple and reliable pickup truck with a good starting price point.
+It’s a great way to get into a simple, reliable, and affordable new pickup truck under $30,000.

 However, the vast majority of critics advise against buying the four-cylinder Toyota Tacoma.
 It’s hardly more fuel-efficient, and the difference in acceleration is noticeable.
 In general, for buyers who can afford the V6 Tacoma model, that is going to be the more satisfying choice in terms of power.
 Although there are compelling reasons to buy the four-cylinder model instead, as Scotty Kilmer explains in the video above, the Toyota Tacoma V6 is the more common favorite.